dfinity/portal/docs/developer-docs/integrations/sns/managing-sns/manage-sns-intro.md

 :::

-On this page we will introduce a few sapect that are relevant for _managing_ an SNS.
+On this page we will introduce a few aspects that are relevant for _managing_ an SNS.
 As we complete more detailed pages for these different topics, we will link to them here.